paulinakaszuba94/dataworkshop_matrix/README.md

-# Project "Transformation" - "Matrix" by DataWorkshop.eu
+# Project "Transformation" - "Matrix" PART.
+1 by DataWorkshop.eu

-This is a challenge repository, that aims to learn basic Machine Learnig.
+This is a first challenge repository, that aims to learn basic Machine Learnig.
+Our goal: Prediction of shoes prices.

 We have only 5 days for transformation: from zero to specialist.
 - The First Day: we create our special repository on Github.